Frameless Sliding Doors · Melbourne

 Sliding shower screens vs hinged shower screens

-Both sliding and hinged shower screens can look clean and modern, but they suit different bathroom layouts.
-The right choice usually comes down to available space, access width, door swing clearance and how the bathroom is used every day.
+Sliding and hinged shower screens can both look clean and modern, but they solve different layout problems.
+The right choice usually comes down to door swing clearance, entry width, nearby fixtures and how the bathroom is used every day.

 Best for tighter layouts